Vuizur/awesome-language-learning/README.md

 * [wordfreq](https://github.com/rspeer/wordfreq) - A great Python library that contains frequency data for 44 languages.

 ### Dictionary Data
-* [wiktextract](https://github.com/tatuylonen/wiktextract) - A very high quality extracted JSON version of the English Wiktionary, containing over 8 million entries in 300+ languages with a huge amount of metadata.
+* [wiktextract](https://github.com/tatuylonen/wiktextract) - A very high quality extracted JSON version of Wiktionary, with the English one containing over 8 million entries in 300+ languages with a huge amount of metadata.
+Supports currently 6 Wiktionaries, download the extracted data [here](https://kaikki.org/dictionary/rawdata.html).
-* [xxyzz's Chinese wiktextract fork](https://github.com/xxyzz/wiktextract) - A fork that has parsed the Chinese Wiktionary.
+* [Ultimate Dictionary API](https://github.com/Vuizur/ultimate-dictionary-api) - A free dictionary API that supports all languages.
 * [The KOReader dictionary list](https://github.com/koreader/koreader/blob/master/frontend/ui/data/dictionaries.lua) - Direct links to hundreds of free Stardict dictionaries.
 * [pyglossary](https://github.com/ilius/pyglossary) - Amazing library for the creation and conversion of dictionaries in a huge amount of formats.
 * [wordnet-as-a-service](https://github.com/jacopofar/wordnet-as-a-service) - A REST interface for WordNet.